ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 wget http://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run
 sudo sh cuda_10.1.243_418.87.00_linux.run
 ```
+When prompted to an interactive shell within the terminal, select 'continue' to continue without nvidia driver installation, as we have already installed it manually.
+Then on the next screen, just uncheck the driver installation option (untick 'x' in the box [ ] by pressing 'enter' key) & after that select the last option 'install'.
 ### Post Installation:
 Just add 2 lines to your .bashrc file & save it.
 The .bashrc file is a hidden file & it is in the home directory.
 Press 'ctrl+h' to find it.
 ```